RealOrangeOne/django-tasks/README.md

 The task decorator accepts a few arguments to customize the task:

-- `priority`: The priority of the task (larger numbers are higher priority)
+- `priority`: The priority of the task (between -100 and 100.
+Larger numbers are higher priority.
+0 by default)
 - `queue_name`: Whether to run the task on a specific queue
 - `backend`: Name of the backend for this task to use (as defined in `TASKS`)